mars-sim/mars-sim/CONTRIBUTING.md

 Help us to maximise the effort we can spend fixing issues and adding new features, by not reporting duplicate issues.

-See [issues/tickets at README.md](https://github.com/mars-sim/mars-sim#issuestickets) and provide the relevant information to increase the chances of your issue being dealt with quickly.
+See under Issues/Tickets at [README.md](https://github.com/mars-sim/mars-sim#issuestickets) and provide the relevant information to increase the chances of it being dealt with quickly.

 __If you get help, help others.
 That way everyone benefits!__